Thursday, 13 June 2024

 Herman is not blindly devoted to Gandhi.
 He writes ' for the sake of an unrealizable ideal [i.e., unity], he had undermined the last chance at a peaceful settlement to India’s freedom. . . .
 His decade-and-a-half of defiance of the law through civil disobedience had bred an atmosphere of contempt for social order, a celebration of recklessness and militance. . . .
 [B]y encouraging others . . .
 Gandhi helped to spread the dangerous fiction that all street action was soul force and vice-versa.''

 This is foolish.
 There was widespread agitations, boycotts of foreign cloth, and terrorism before Gandhi returned to India.
 Moreover, Egypt got UDI in 1922 because of widespread civil unrest.
 Gandhi's contribution was to make participation in such agitations safer and more profitable.
-This is because he was always willing to surrender and form an orderly queue to go sulk in jail.
+This is because he was always willing to surrender and get his followers to form an orderly queue to go sulk in jail.
 Furthermore, financing Gandhi tended to be profitable.
 You saw a good return on your money and the old coot would come to your aid if you had a family problem or got yourself into hot water.
 Thus, it was the Mahatma who broke up Nehru's sister's marriage to a Muslim.
 Similarly, when Sarabhai got in trouble for having some dogs shot (this is against the Zoroastrian, Muslim and Hindu religion) Gandhi wrote a couple of articles saying true non-Violence means running after bow-wows and beating them to death.

 Gandhi claimed to have a monopoly on Ahimsa, Satyagraha and knowing what the Gita actually said (apparently you must join ISIS while killing woof-woofs).
 This meant that you could surrender and go to jail anytime it looked as though the Brits were losing patience with your antics.